The Nursing Education Master Post!

 Research/Academically- focused doctorate:

-Ph.D. in Nursing (3 to 4 years from a BSN or MSN to Ph.D.): The is the highest academic degree available in nursing or any profession for that matter.
+Ph.D. in Nursing (3 to 5 years from a BSN or MSN to Ph.D.
+3 and 4 year options more common ): The is the highest academic degree available in nursing or any profession for that matter.

 Many Ph.D.
 Nursing doctoral programs are transitioning to the 3-year BSN to Ph.D. program model to increase the number of nurse scientists.